 All Saints Day

-All Saints Day is a day commencing the month in which we highlight the remembrance of all our faithfully departed, but particularly, those known and unknown saints who rest eternally in the presence of the Lord.
-We invite you to learn more about these saints (and almost saints) who have significance to the Archdiocese of Washington and encourage you to ask in a special way for their intercession.
+All Saints Day is a day of celebration to remember all our faithfully departed, particularly those known and unknown saints who rest eternally in the presence of the Lord.
+We invite you to learn more about these saints (and almost saints) of particular significance to the Archdiocese of Washington and we encourage you to ask for their intercession.

 Mary Virgina Merrick